-- 2.1 Equity is, in the context of this Policy, the respect of, and equality of opportunity, for all members of the Society. - 2.2 Diversity is the existence of differences among members of a community based on gender identity, age, race, ethnic or national origin, religion, sexuality, mental and/or physical dis/abilities, language, size, health, or socioeconomic class. - 2.3 Oppression is the exercise of power by a group of people over another group of people with specific consideration of cultural, historical, and living legacies. - 2.4 Privilege is an exclusive benefit, right, advantage, or immunity maintained by a group of persons to the disadvantage of others, and is reflected in disproportionately greater access to resources and/or services and cultural representation. - 2.5 Marginalization is the relegation of certain persons and social groups to positions of lesser agency, power, and participation within society. - 2.6 Disadvantage is a circumstance or a situation that puts an individual or a group of people in an inferior or less favorable position compared to others, resulting in compromised access to resources or opportunities.
+- 2.1 Equity is, in the context of this Policy, the respect of, and equality of opportunity, for all members of the Society. - 2.2 Diversity is the existence of differences among members of a community based on gender identity, age, race, ethnic or national origin, religion, sexuality, mental and/or physical dis/abilities, language, size, health, or socioeconomic class. - 2.3 Oppression is the exercise of power by a group of people over another group of people with specific consideration of cultural, historical, and living legacies. - 2.4 Privilege is an exclusive benefit, right, advantage, or immunity maintained by a group of persons to the disadvantage of others, and is reflected in disproportionately greater access to resources and/or services and cultural representation. - 2.5 Marginalization is the relegation of certain persons and social groups to positions of lesser agency, power, and participation within society.

-- 2.7 Discrimination is the differential treatment of an individual or group, typically to their disadvantage, whether it is prejudiced or unprejudiced. - 2.8 Harassment is any behaviour, act, comment, or display that demeans, belittles, and/or causes personal, psychological, or social harm to an individual or group, including an act or acts of intimidation or threat. - 2.9 Microaggressions are everyday interactions, behaviours, and statements that enforce systemic oppression and marginalization of disadvantaged groups, which can be done with or without harmful intent. - 2.9 Complaint is a formal written declaration of a violation of the Equity Policy to the MCSS Equity Commissioner. - 2.10 Claimant is the person or group who has experienced the alleged incident(s). - 2.11 Respondent is the party against whom a Complaint is brought. - 2.12 Incident is the instance of alleged violation of the MCSS Equity Policy by the Respondent addressed in the Complaint. - 2.13 Support person is a person whom the Claimant or the Respondent selects to assist them throughout the Resolution process.
-The support person's role is not to present or respond on behalf of either the Respondent or Claimant; rather, they may take notes and give advice to the party they are supporting. - 2.14 Translator is a person whom the Claimant or the Respondent can request the aid of for translating documents and notes during the process.
-The Equity Commissioner will make reasonable efforts to find a translator if it is requested. - 2.14 Mediation is the initiation of a proactive dialogue between all parties concerned in an equity issue, to be facilitated by the Equity Commissioner. - 2.15 Private space is a mutually agreed upon location where Mediation can take place that allows for the respect of confidentiality. - 2.16 Investigation is a formal Resolution process involving research and collection of supporting evidence to make recommendations on how to handle a Complaint. - 2.17 Conflict of interest is a situation in which a person's interests may affect their ability to make a fair decision, such as the presence of pre-existing social relationships or the possibility of advancement.
+- 2.6 Disadvantage is a circumstance or a situation that puts an individual or a group of people in an inferior or less favourable position compared to others, resulting in compromised access to resources or opportunities. - 2.7 Discrimination is the differential treatment of an individual or group, typically to their disadvantage, whether it is prejudiced or unprejudiced. - 2.8 Harassment is any behaviour, act, comment, or display that demeans, belittles, and/or causes personal, psychological, or social harm to an individual or group, including an act or acts of intimidation or threat.
+This includes Sexual Harassement. - 2.9 Sexual Harassement is any non-consensual, unwanted actual, attempt, or threat involving sexual means or against sexuality, gender identity or gender expression. - 2.10 Microaggressions are everyday interactions, behaviours, and statements that enforce systemic oppression and marginalization of disadvantaged groups, which can be done with or without harmful intent. - 2.11 Complaint is a formal written declaration of a violation of the Equity Policy to the MCSS VP Equity Affairs. - 2.12 Claimant is the person or group who has experienced the alleged incident(s). - 2.13 Respondent is the party against whom a Complaint is brought. - 2.14 Incident is the instance of alleged violation of the MCSS Equity Policy by the Respondent addressed in the Complaint. - 2.15 Support person is a person whom the Claimant or the Respondent selects to assist them throughout the Resolution process.
+The support person's role is not to present or respond on behalf of either the Respondent or Claimant; rather, they may take notes and give advice to the party they are supporting. - 2.16 Translator is a person whom the Claimant or the Respondent can request the aid of for translating documents and notes during the process.
+The VP Equity Affairs will make reasonable efforts to find a translator if it is requested. - 2.17 Mediation is the initiation of a proactive dialogue between all parties concerned in an equity issue, to be facilitated by the VP Equity Affairs. - 2.18 Private space is a mutually agreed upon location where Mediation can take place that allows for the respect of confidentiality.